fncbook/fnc/matlab/chapter6.md

 :language: matlab
 ```

-In this case, the ODE function accepts the required inputs `t` and `u` as well as a vector of parameters whose values don't change throughout a single instance of the problem.
-Now we can specify and solve the IVP like before, also giving a value for the parameter vector.
+The values of `alpha` and `beta` are parameters that influence the solution of the IVP.
+We use the `Parameters` field of the IVP object to define them for the solver, which in turn passes them as the third argument into our ODE function.

 ```{code-cell}
 u0 = [1; 0.01];    % column vector